Tom Merriman (composer): TM Studios

 Before partnering with Jim Long in 1967 to create one of the nation’s most influential commercial jingle and radio ID production companies, TM Productions (now TM Studios), Merriman was a staff writer for various production houses, an independent producer, the owner of CRC (Commercial Recording Corporation), where he wrote and recorded a custom jingle for the Dallas Morning News: "Start the day with the world on your doorstep, with the Dallas Morning News."

-All the while, he kept his "day job" as the Music Director at the Hockaday School — until the success of the TM Companies far exceeded his wildest dreams.
+All the while, he kept his "day job" as the music director at the Hockaday School — until the success of the TM Companies far exceeded his wildest dreams.
 Even with success and a busy schedule, he still found time to serve as an orchestral arranger for his friend, Jim Clancy, who founded the now internationally recognized vocal performance group, The Vocal Majority.

 The TM Companies grew to include not only radio IDs and commercial jingles, but also radio programming, automated radio formats, and music libraries (TM Programming) which surpassed anything else in the marketplace.
 Tom Parma, who was hired as an engineer at TM Productions – and was soon moved into sales by Long, describes the 1960s, and 1970s at TM as a "shining, golden time" of creativity, success and a "wonderful place to work."
 Tom Parma's wife, Judy, was a radio ID jingle singer at TM Studios.

 Merriman continued to support countless young musicians by hiring recent graduates of the newly formed (at that time) One O'Clock Lab Band — and by creating an internship program at TM which fostered the production talents of then Indiana University student, Linda Adelkoff LeGrand, who became a top-level recording engineer and vocal producer.
 LeGrand recalls of her experience at TM, "I was 21 years old when I came to work at TM Productions as a recording engineer intern ...
 I was awestruck by his talent and musical knowledge.
 What a character!
 Tom Merriman was a genius in an unlikely package."

 Music industry experts acknowledge that TM was the biggest and best of its kind in the world, winning awards and shaping the sound of commercial recording for over 40 years, evolving thru’ changes in ownership and management, including its sale to Disney's Shamrock Broadcasting and current incarnation as TM Studios, under the former leadership of David Graupner.

 "Dance the Slurp"

-In a true test of time, 40 years after Merriman wrote a catchy little number, called "Dance the Slurp" which was released as a vinyl 45 to promote 7-Eleven's Slurpee drinks in the late 1960s, it became a huge dance hit on the DJ circuit.
+40 years after Merriman wrote "Dance the Slurp", which was released as a vinyl 45 to promote 7-Eleven's Slurpee drinks in the late 1960s, it increased in popularity among DJs.
 San Francisco Bay area DJs Cut Chemist and Shadow, featured Merriman's song as the centerpiece of their "BrainFreeze" mix CD.
 Because of legal problems with 7-Eleven, the "BrainFreeze" funk mix has gone underground, selling for up to $100 and a single copy of the original 45 "Dance the Slurp" is considered a bargain at $35.